arista/reknow/README.md

   entities: {
     Counter: Counter.entities
   },
-  listener: e => console.log(R.stringifyTransaction(e))
+  listener: e => console.log(`ACTION!: ${R.stringifyTransaction(e)}`)
 })
 ```

 Here we gather all of the entity classes that our application will use (just `Counter` for us), and create a `StateManager` to handle them.
 This `StateManager` is effectively the central class in Reknow, but an application will hardly use it beyond this initial creation step.
 Most of an application's interaction with the model will happen directly through the Entity classes.

 Just for fun, we've also defined a listener that will print out each "transaction".
 This will help us see how Reknow tracks state changes.
-In fact, it probably printed "InitializeAction" right off the bat.
+In fact, it should have printed "InitializeAction" right off the bat.

 Let's create a Counter and add it to Reknow.
 This will let Reknow manage that Counter and track any changes to its properties: